 (415) 831-2090

-Like many Golden Gate Park attractions, the Conservatory of Flowers is quite affordable.
-In fact, it’s just $13 or $7 if you’re an older adult, college student with ID or a youth ages 12-17.
+Like many Golden Gate Park attractions, the Conservatory of Flowers is affordable.
+It’s just $13 or $7 if you’re an older adult, a college student with ID, or a youth ages 12-17.
 Equally important are the stunning views of the Conservatory, both inside and out.
 For example, the gardens surrounding the structure are always colorful and well-manicured.
-By the same token, the Conservatory itself is stunning, with the Victorian-era greenhouse dating back to 1878.
-Moreover, this Conservatory is the oldest of its kind in the country and oldest in the park.
-Once inside, you will marvel at the countless numbers of flower and plant species.
-In doing so, you will quickly understand why it’s a popular spot for wedding photos.
+The Conservatory is gorgeous, with the Victorian-era greenhouse dating back to 1878.

 De Young Museum